Devvindj-dot/Devvindj-dot/README.md

 ## Hi there, Myself Harsh Dev Jha👋

-> *"Coding systems, questioning existence, and crafting meaning—one commit at a time."*
+> *"Coding systems, Questioning existence, and Crafting meaning—one Commit at a time."*

 Here are some ideas to get you started: